felixhj/sldl-gui-macos/README.md

 ## Overview

-SoulseekDownloader is a cross-platform Python application built with tkinter that simplifies the process of downloading music from Soulseek.
+SoulseekDownloader is a macOS Python application built with **PyObjC** (Cocoa) that simplifies the process of downloading music from Soulseek.
 It takes a YouTube playlist URL, extracts the song information, and uses the [slsk-batchdl](https://github.com/fiso64/slsk-batchdl) (`sldl`) command-line tool to download the corresponding tracks from Soulseek.

 ## Features